 Branding Can Add Value

-The strength of the e-commerce brand and its reputation can play a significant part in the valuation process, as customer loyalty is harder than ever to foster.
-This is particularly true in saturated niches, such as fitness.
-A strong brand can lead to repeat sales, which is desirable.
+The strength of the e-commerce store’s brand and its reputation play a significant role in the valuation process, as customer loyalty is harder than ever to foster.
+This is particularly true in saturated niches, such as fitness and electronics.
+A strong brand can lead to repeat sales, which can even be achieved off-platform which can see higher margins.

 Stored Inventory May Be a Hindrance